Water Softener Low Pressure

 Inspect And Clean Components

-Run a cleaning operation every month, check for any clogs, mineral buildups, and recrystallization in the tank, valves, controls and other plumbing in and around the water softener.
-Even if you don’t see any visible signs of clogs or scale pile-ups, Cleaning the tank is a recommended practice.
+Run a cleaning operation every month, check for any clogs, mineral buildups, and recrystallization in the tank, valves, controls, and other plumbing in and around the water softener.
+Even if you don’t see any visible signs of clogs or scale pile-ups, cleaning the tank is a recommended practice.

 Check Filter Housing Size